Fairblock/docs/docs/start-a-capp-in-5-minutes/evm_capp.md

 # EVM cApp

-What if you want to run a cApp on a different network?
-Well you're in luck anon.
-This tutorial is a bit longer than 5 minutes, but it's worth it 😉.
+What if you want to run a cApp on an EVM network?

 As mentioned throughout the docs, FairyRing and its power of confidential computation can be used within many other networks, not limited to but including: EVMs, Cosmos chains, and RustVM chains.